Pirates hijack freighter off Somalia's coast, officials say

-Somali officials say pirates have hijacked a ship off the coast of the Horn of Africa nation.
-It is thought to be the first hijacking of a large commercial vessel there in about three years.
+Pirates have hijacked an oil tanker off the coast of Somalia, Somali officials and piracy experts said Tuesday, in the first hijacking of a large commercial vessel there since 2012.

-One official in the semiautonomous state of Puntland said the incident occurred on Monday.
-The official said over two dozen men boarded the merchant ship off Somalia's northern coast.
+The Aris 13 on Monday reported being approached by two skiffs, John Steed with the organization Oceans Beyond Piracy said.
+The ship had been carrying fuel from Djibouti to Somalia's capital, Mogadishu, Steed said.

+It was not immediately clear who owned the ship or there it was flagged.
+Steed said it was UAE-owned and Sri Lankan-flagged, but the Middle East-based official said it was Greek-owned and Comoros-flagged with plans to re-flag it to Sri Lanka.

+The U.S. Navy's 5th Fleet, which is based in Bahrain and oversees anti-piracy efforts in the region, did not immediately respond to a request for comment.

 Piracy off Somalia's coast was once a serious threat to the global shipping industry.
-But it has lessened in recent years after an international effort to patrol near the country, whose weak central government has been trying to assert itself after a quarter-century of conflict.
+It has lessened in recent years after an international effort to patrol near the country, whose weak central government has been trying to assert itself after a quarter-century of conflict.

 But frustrations have been rising among local fishermen, including former pirates, at what they say are foreign fishermen illegally fishing in local waters.

-Salad Nur, an elder in Alula, a coastal town in Puntland, told The Associated Press by telephone that young fishermen including former pirates have hijacked the ship.
+Salad Nur, an elder in Alula, a coastal town in Puntland, told the AP by telephone that young fishermen including former pirates have hijacked the ship.

 "They have been sailing through the ocean in search for a foreign ship to hijack since yesterday morning and found this ship and boarded it," he said.
 "Foreign fishermen destroyed their livelihoods and deprived them of proper fishing."